 105ff.
 Pno: From 105-112 the contrapuntal nature of the writing might preclude the use of arpeggiation and asynchrony, as advised by Czerny (5/c/ii).
 But from 113 onwards, where the character of the writing changes, asynchrony and arpeggiation would bring much expression particularly to the chord in both hands from 125 onwards.
 For the chords marked sf in 126 and 128 a swift arpeggiation would mitigate any harshness of tone (PT: 1/a/v).
-The chord in 97, marked arpeggio by Beethoven, could be arpeggiated afairly slowly and with poignant placement of individual notes, or it might even be arpeggiated upwards and downwards in an improvised fashion as indicated in some sources.
-171
+The chord in 97, marked arpeggio by Beethoven, could be arpeggiated appearance of individual notes, or it might even be arpeggiated upwards and downwards in an improvised fashion as indicated in some sources.
+116